ionutdobre/ocds_examples/README.md

 	* **signatureDate**
 	* **itemsContracted**
 	* **attachments**
-* ```performance``` - Information related to the implementation of the contract in accordance with the obligations laid out therein.
+* ```performance``` - information related to the implementation of the contract in accordance with the obligations laid out therein
 	* **transactionDataPackageURI**
 	* **transactionID**
 	* **transactionAmount**